Week 11 — Networking and communications

 (

-0x55/0x3Con lab OLEDs) matches — I apply that patience to HostLink debug.
+0x55/0x3Con lab OLEDs) matches.
+I apply that patience to HostLink debug.

-Week 11 closes the loop on paper: Pico sends plant stats over UART, the Week 8 XIAO hub tags
+Week 11 closes the loop I sketched on paper: Pico sends plant stats over UART, the

-HostLink frames at 0x55, and the WROOM TFT shows Environment and Plant info.
-Same three-role
+Week 8 XIAO hub wraps HostLink frames at 0x55, and the WROOM TFT shows

-split I sketched for the final project, now with two buses I can re-test from saved firmware in
+Environment and Plant info.
+Same three-role split as the final project, now with two buses I

 code/week11-network/.